gethiox/HIDI/README.md

 - Arpeggiator and other MIDI effects, MIDI clock sync
 - a few tiny refactorizations, implement missing features in [holoplot's go-evdev](https://github.com/holoplot/go-evdev) library, other related upkeep tasks in the codebase
+- performance improvements in the field of monitoring for connected devices, currently `/proc/bus/input/devices` is being parsed every second, it can be implemented much more efficiently
+- Precompiled builds targeted for more platforms
 - MIDI sequencer, only if there are Keyboards available with full LED control over Linux input subsystem (wishlist)

 # Requirements
 - **Application is designed to be run under a Linux machine**, it can be run under Raspberry Pi zero, it can be run on x64 dedicated tower PC
+- In the case of Pi Zero, thing like USB HAT may be very useful
 - **decent MIDI interface**, please avoid cheap china USB interfaces, [it has problem with receiving data](http://www.arvydas.co.uk/2013/07/cheap-usb-midi-cable-some-self-assembly-may-be-required/)
   (unless you have old version lying around, it may work)
   ![no china usb midi](./docs/no-china-usb-midi.png)